CNAG-Biomedical-Informatics/cbicall/docs/usage/end-to-end-example-mit.md

     ## 1. Before running mtDNA calling you must have a `bam` file coming from wes/wgs

     !!! example "Does it matter if I ran WES/WGS with GATK 3.5 or GATK 4.6?"
-        No. CBICall will detect and use the `bam` files produced by either version.
+        No. CBIcall will detect and use the `bam` files produced by either version.
         Just make sure that `bam` files are available — **FASTQ input is not supported**.

     CBIcall expects BAM file infrom a previous run: